BILGI-IE-423/ie423-2024-termproject-the-a-team/After Preprocessing.md

 R²:
 An R² value of 0.46612022553671184 means that the model explains approximately 46.6% of the variance in the target variable.
 While this is moderate, it suggests that there is significant unexplained variance.
 That is probably due to the small dataframe.

-## Conclusion For the Merged Dataframe without Region:
-The Gradient Boosting model demonstrates a good fit with an R² value of 0.722 and reasonable error metrics.
-This model could be considered robust for predicting the target variable in this context.
-For the Merged Region Dataframe:
-The Gradient Boosting model has very low MSE and MAE, indicating high prediction accuracy.
-However, the R² value of 0.466 suggests that there is still substantial variance that the model does not explain.
-This could be improved with further feature engineering or by incorporating additional relevant features.
-However, Gradient Boosting seems to be performing well in both dataframes give low MSE error, lower than in cross validation and baseline models.

 ## Analysis Based on Figures

 1. Merged Dataframe without Region